Set career goals that will make you love your job.

-How often have you sat down to establish a list of goals for your career only to find out later that they were about as realistic as your New Year's resolutions?
-You wanted to have a six figure salary by your fifth year into your career.
+How often have you sat down to establish a list of career goals and resolutions only to find out later that they were about as (un)realistic as your New Year's resolutions?
+You wanted to have a six-figure salary by the fifth year into your career.
 You wanted a corner office.
-Maybe you even thought it would be crucial to increase sales by 20 percent while not taking a good look at the economy during that period.
+Maybe you even thought it would be possible to increase sales by 20 percent without taking a good look at the economy during that period.

-Goals are important and they can help you keep your career on track.
-However, the trick is to establish goals that focus in on the things that truly matter.
+Personal career goals are important and can help develop your career.
+However, the trick is to establish goals that help you focus in on the things that truly matter.
 These things may seem simple, but far too often they are overlooked.
 Here are five examples of career goals that will help you succeed in and out of the office.

-Does this even need to be said?
-Yes.
-It does.
 Life is too short to live in misery.
-If you get up every day and dread the thought of going into your job, you need to do something about it.
-Is it your field of work that you dislike or your company or even just one manager?
+If you get up every day and dread the thought of going to work, you need to do something about it.
+Is it your field that you dislike or your company or even just one manager?
 Once you can pinpoint the problem, you can start looking for a solution.

 If you like your job, but don't love it, try to figure out what's missing.
-It's probably not the time for a career overhaul.
-You just need to stop and assess what you do like and don't like about your current job.
+It's probably not time for a complete career change — you just need to stop and assess what you like and don't like about your current job.
 Is there something missing?
 A small shift in focus may be all it takes to make you passionate about the work you do again.

 You may not believe it, but there are people out there who truly love their jobs.
-If you're not sure if you've found your calling, take a career test and see where you really fit.
+If you're not sure if you've found your calling, take a career assessment test and see where you really fit.
 There's no reason you can't find your dream job Click on the following link for more signs it's time to find a new job.

-When you think about career goals that truly matter, you don't want to make it all about money.
-That being said, money matters.
+When you think about personal career goals that truly matter, you don't want to make it all about money.
+That being said, money makes a difference.
 Here's the hard part — you need to figure out what your number really is for genuine happiness.
 Perhaps you've always had the $100,000 mark in your head.
 In reality, only about 20 percent of American households break the six figure mark.
 That's households, not individuals.
-So if $100K per year is more of a dream salary figure, how do you determine a realistic salary career goal that will ensure your happiness?
+So if $100K per year is more of a dream figure, how do you determine a realistic salary career goal that will ensure your happiness?

 Simple.
 Add up your estimated annual bills.
 Include everything from phone plans to house payments to insurance premiums.
 Don't forget to think about retirement and taxes.
 Now think about how much extra you would like to have each month for the fun stuff like vacations, dining out, and the occasional night on the town.
-Multiply that times 12 and add it to your annual bills and there you have it.
-It's a simplistic look at finances, but it can give you an idea of where you really need to be.
+Multiply that times 12, add it to your annual bills, and there you have it.
+It's a simplistic look at finances, but it can give you an idea of where your salary really need to be.
 There are plenty of resources out there if you want to look at your finances a little more in depth.

 Would you like to make more than that?
 Of course!
 But sometimes simply understanding what you need versus what you think you need can take some of the pressure off.